isidora-rojas/hyper_habitat/README.md

 # Coastal Reef Mapping with Hyperspectral Data

 This project uses airborne hyperspectral imagery to classify and map shallow reef habitats, including live coral, algae, and sand.
-The goal is to build a workflow from raw radiance data to habitat maps using Python.
+The goal is to build a workflow from raw radiance data to usable habitat maps using Python.

 ## Goals
 - Understand hyperspectral data structures